 Burglary, Home Invasion and Trespass (Vic)

-There are a range of offences in Victoria that involve entering a home, place or premises without authority.
+There is a range of offences in Victoria that involve entering a home, place or premises without authority.
 These range from very serious offences such as aggravated burglary and home invasion to relatively trivial ones.
 An owner or occupier of land or premises is allowed to forcefully eject a person who enters unlawfully.
 However, it is only permissible to use as much force as is reasonably necessary in the circumstances.

 Entering a place without authority